Defining Service Boundaries: Domain-Driven Design

 Decomposing into services means making these implicit boundaries explicit and enforcing them through physical separation.

-Identifying bounded contexts is not a purely technical exercise.
-It requires understanding the business domain deeply.
-Here are some practical approaches.
+Identifying bounded contexts requires understanding the business domain deeply.
+Three practical approaches help.

 Ubiquitous Language